DarrenChangJR/SmartContractScanning/README.md

 # SmartContractScanning

-HKUS3Lab - Scripts, modifications of repos, and other utils for smart contract scanning
+HKUS3Lab - Scripts, modifications of repos, and other utils for smart contract scanning.
+Currently,

 ## Table of Contents